DerekCresswell/GameDesign11/Contributing.md

 `h1`'s are only used once at the top of the file to list the name of unit (I.E. `# 1 Rube Goldberg Machine`).\
 Smaller headers should be used to break up sections (I.E. this file) and need to be in sequential order.
 So an `h4` needs to have an `h3` above it before an `h2`.\
 Leave one space between the hashes and the title.
-Write titles in Upper-Camel-Case with no puncuation.
+Write titles in Upper-Camel-Case with no punctuation.
 Leave on blank line before and after each header.

 ```
 # Unit Title